What to Expect at your Inspections

 Sellers frequently ask, “What should I offer to fix, and what should I decline?”

 Unfortunately, this is almost impossible to answer.
-Some buyers want everything fixed, others only ask for “big ticket” items like roof repairs, water heaters, etc. Sometimes we can glean information from the buyers agent as to what is critical or a “deal breaker”.
+Some buyers want everything fixed, others only ask for big ticket items like ac repair, the water heater installation, things like that.
+Sometimes we can glean information from the buyers agent as to what is critical or a deal breaker.
 Occasionally the seller may offer a credit toward the buyer’s closing costs in lieu of repairs.
 The bottom line is, there is a risk the buyer will cancel if you don’t complete the entire list.
 Any time you give the buyer an option to cancel with no ramifications you are taking a risk.
+Read More… about water heater repair and maintenance options.
+You can also contact these plumbers in Greer, SC for repairs.

 Discussing the inspection with your seller can be a trying time in your relationship…I try to prepare the seller by telling them repeatedly through out the process that once they put their property on the market everything is business and nothing is personal and they have to put themselves above the situation..